kernelv5/asco.win/README.md

 ## Environment Variables

-Create a `.env` file in the root of your backend directory with the following content:
+Modify or Create a `.env` file in the root of your server directory with the following content:

 ```env
 MAILERSEND_API_KEY=your_mailersend_api_key